Route: Knobstone Hiking Trail (IN)

 The following is a link to the Knobstone Hiking Trail Association webpage, which includes maps and descriptions for each segment of the trail.
 Parts of the above description were pulled from this website: https://www.knobstonehikingtrail.org/

 This trail is expected to develop and change over the years as the KHTA secures more easements and builds more trail miles.
-The trail is likely to grow slightly longer and possibly a bit slower as road miles convert to trail miles, but barring any dramatic changes, we intend to keep only a single variation for this route over the years.
+The trail is likely to grow longer and possibly slower as road miles convert to trail miles.
+Barring any dramatic changes, we intend to keep only a single variation for this route over the years.
+As of 2025, KHTA is keeping the most updated maps in the guides on their website and in the FarOut app.
+As of November 2025, we are using Ben Taylor's GPX for the route on this page; be aware that he used a temporary reroute in the vicinity of Bartle Knob Road, and that this file includes a few support detours and wrong turns.